 Under this framework, the leading users associated with an ideological group (e.g. climate skeptics), together with their audiences and their chambers, \emph{approximate} an \textit{echo chamber}.
-Our rationale is that information flows through the opposite direction of retweets, as we schematize in Fig. \ref{fig:diagram_chamber}, and such information flows mostly between high-overlapping chambers.
-The overlap between two chambers indicates the proportion of their common users.
-Therefore, a multimodal overlap distribution with high-overlap modes and a low-overlap mode (close to 0) suggests that users choose to preferentially connect with each other (high-overlap modes) \textit{and} exclude outsiders (low-overlap mode).
-If a network exhibits such characteristics, then the set of leading users should be easily partitioned as described in the previous section, so we thus introduce a definition of an echo chamber.
+Our rationale is that information flows in the opposite direction of retweets, as we schematize in Fig. \ref{fig:diagram_chamber}, and such information flows mostly between high-overlapping chambers.
+The overlap between the two chambers indicates the proportion of users they have in common.
+Therefore, a multimodal overlap distribution with high-overlap modes and a low-overlap mode (close to 0) suggests that users choose to preferentially connect (high-overlap modes) \textit{and} exclude outsiders (low-overlap mode).
+If a network exhibits such characteristics, the set of leading users should be easily partitioned as described in the previous section; thus, we introduce a definition of an echo chamber.